Water Use Efficiency & Conservation

 The 2019 WUE Data Study provides West Basin staff with valuable data to develop strategic and targeted programs in coordination with the local cities, water retailers, and other stakeholders.

-West Basin is well prepared to use its Plan to develop new programs and strategies that will help meet the state’s future water use efficiency requirements.
+West Basin is well prepared to develop new programs and strategies that will help meet the state’s future water use efficiency requirements.
+See archived plans below.

 Participating plan stakeholders included:

 - West Basin Staff

 - City of Culver City

 - City of El Segundo

 - City of Manhattan Beach